Kernix13/astro-website/ASTRO-NOTES.md

   body: string;
 }

-const {title, body, dark = false} = Astro.props as Props;
+const { title, body, dark = false } = Astro.props as Props;
 ```

 > Something happened where my CSS was not updated.
 I even removed all the CSS from cards.css and features.css and the styles remained.
 CACHING?

 ### Page content and Tabs component

 - This will be the text on the index page
 - A Tab component with all the JS functionality for it in the file
 - Pass in props for the headings and body so that it is a customizable and reusable Tab component
 - Paste the HTML into `index.astro`, then create `Tabs.astro` and cut/paste the tabs HTML into that file thn import it into index
 - Also grab the `page-content` CSS and put that in the global file so it is available for every page
 - Create `tabs.css` and add the CSS into there and import into Tabs
 - For the JS, I got an error when I added it to the js hyphen code block at the top, but it worked in a `script` tag (???)

 > Note: in React you can't paste in vanilla JS and have it work, but it does in Astro

 - Pass in variables to the `<script>` tag or pass it props - we want to pass in the color for the selected installer selected in the tabs as a prop
 - Had to use `?` to make it optional or pass it into `<Tabs activeTextColor="#A741FF" />` to prevent a file error - but that is what you would do with any other page with tabs

 > THIS IS THE MODERN WAY TO BUILD STATIC SITES!
 THAT EXAMPLE...

 Now he wants to make the content props in case you have other tabs on other pages

 - see code